uptechteam/ios-cookbook/5-tests.md

 ```

 ## Unit Tests
-Pay most attention to covering your View Models' and singletons'(Doman Layer Services) code with unit tests.
+Pay most attention to covering your View Models' and singletons'(Domain Layer Services) code with unit tests.

 It's easier to test the code that doesn't keep state, but instead only defines the logic of transforming inputs into outputs.
 Distribute responsibilities by injecting dependencies when possible.
 Keeping this in mind while designing your app will make it easier to write tests.